 Many of the herbs and essential oils used in our Memory Blend also contain constituents that improve health in other ways, such as fighting infections, strengthening the immune system, helping the body adapt to stress, reducing inflammation in the body, relieving muscle tension, supporting cardiac function, lowering blood pressure and purifying the blood.

 If you have an interest in being a part of a future study on herbal medicine for brain health, memory and cognitive function, please write us at email@example.com.
 The Herbal Brain is committed to continuing its research on herbal nootropics.
-We will be assessing additional cognitive enhancing blends beginning in the winter months of 2018.
+We will be assessing additional cognitive enhancing blends beginning in the summer months of 2018.

 Dissertation research study on Herbal Nootropics to improve Memory – Tea and Aromatherapy – 2016-17 (CLOSED):